You may wonder do Cocker spaniels smell?

 Grooming and bathing your Cocker

-Cocker spaniels are generally clean dogs who look after themselves, my two Cockers clean themselves regularly and are, in the main a couple of clean boys.
+Cocker spaniels are generally clean dogs who look after themselves, my three Cockers clean themselves regularly and are, in the main clean dogs.

 There will be a time though when you will need to bath your spaniel, particularly if he gets out a lot and digs and does spaniel stuff.